 Heart Rate Zones for Beginners (Plus Free Calculator)

 If you have ever watched a runner check their watch mid-stride and squinted at their own beating heart wondering whether you are training "right," welcome to the world of heart rate zones.
 The good news: the system is genuinely simple once you see it laid out.
 The better news: you do not need a fancy chest strap or a $700 watch to use it.
 A drugstore wrist monitor and the ability to count your own breath will get you 90 percent of the way there.
+The five-zone framework descends from the American College of Sports Medicine guidelines for exercise prescription (ACSM 2018, 10th edition summarized in Garber et al. 2011 Med Sci Sports Exerc) and the American Heart Association target heart-rate guidance.

 This guide walks through the five training zones, how to calculate your personal max heart rate (the formula choice matters), what each zone actually trains in your body, how to feel each zone without staring at numbers, and a sample workout you can run for every zone starting tomorrow.